Buyer Beware: What Do You Get From Your Advisor?

 Capital Gain Distributions and Tax Losses

-If you are not watching out for mutual fund capital gain distributions at the end of the year, you are likely to get hit with a large tax bill.
-In addition, one of the ways to lower your tax bill is to take advantage of losses in your account once they take place.
+You need to watch out for mutual fund capital gain distributions at the end of the year to avoid getting hit with a large tax bill.
+In addition, one of the ways to lower your tax bill is to take advantage of losses in your account once they occur.

 Rebalancing

-It is important to keep your asset allocation consistent with your goals by rebalancing between stocks and bonds.
+Keeping your asset allocation consistent with your goals by rebalancing between stocks and bonds is vital.
 This may also lead to higher risk-adjusted portfolio returns over time.

 The Devil Is in the Details

-At the end of the day, it will benefit you to find a firm that puts a lot of time, effort, and thought into these details.
-The plan that is put in place on Day 1 should not be “buy and hold” (often described as “set it and forget it”), but rather “buy and manage,” with changes based on research, long-term projections, and unique circumstances.
-I can assure you that all financial firms are not “same same.”
-It is incumbent upon you as the buyer to ask the right questions before choosing the firm that’s best for you.
+At the end of the day, it will benefit you to find a firm that puts sufficient time, effort, and thought into these details.
+The plan enacted on Day 1 should not be “buy and hold” (often described as “set it and forget it”) but rather “buy and manage,” with changes based on research, long-term projections, and unique circumstances.
+I assure you that all financial firms are not “same same.”
+As the buyer, it is incumbent upon you to ask the right questions before choosing the firm that’s best for you.

 Categories